vipm-io/OpenG-Toolkit/docs/developer-guide.md

 - Create a branch for this issue
 - Clone the repository
 - Make changes to the source
+- Commit changes and link your issue to this commit
 - Create a pull request from the branch

 ### Creating a Branch in Git